open-craft/dalite-ng/README.md

    run these commands as the MySQL superuser:

         mysql> CREATE DATABASE dalite_ng;
-        mysql> CREATE USER 'dalite' IDENTIFIED BY 'your password here';
+        mysql> CREATE USER 'dalite'@'localhost' IDENTIFIED BY 'your password here';
         mysql> GRANT ALL PRIVILEGES ON dalite_ng.* TO dalite;

    The password can be passed in the environment: